Rohn-CN/HomographyNet/README.md

 ---
 ## Running the code

-Before you run the code,onfirm all options and parameters needed.
+Before you run the code,confirm all options and parameters needed.
 ```
 python generate_dataset.py -h
 ```